 Yet, rejecting such emotions and denying myself of experiencing and feeling them only add to the already surmounting pile of repressed, unconscious material.
 Then something triggers me, and I suddenly find myself getting upset at the slightest provocation.
 Then, I get angry for getting angry!
 (Duh!)

 After all, if I am spiritual, am I not supposed to be unfazed by anything ‘negative’ around me?
-Am I not supposed to be in constant peace and bliss, always calm and cool, smiling and ever-joyful?
+Am I not expected to be in constant peace and bliss, always calm and relaxed, smiling and ever-joyful?
 You know, in an aum state, if not ‘aum-ing’ all the time?